SahilTT/kotlin_sample_code/README.md

 # Movies-Demo

 A simple demonstration of Android MVVM architecture with the latest libraries and tech stack.
+The sample code contains the functionality to show list of movies with detail.
+It also has feature of dark theme and light theme.

 ## Built With 🛠
 - [Kotlin](https://kotlinlang.org/) - First class and official programming language for Android development.